 Lenders will look at how much of your income is used to pay your debts and how much is available to pay a mortgage.
 The more you can reduce your expenses, the better your debt-to-income ratio will be.

 5. Wish List

-Finally, consider making a list of "Must Have's" and "Nice to Have's" in terms of what you'd like in a home.
-Feel free to add anything you can think of to each category; adding the things you feel you can't live without to the "Must Have" column and things that would be nice but aren't deal breakers to the "Nice to Have" category.
+Consider making a list of "Must Have's" and "Nice to Have's" in terms of what you'd like in a home.
+Feel free to add anything you can think of to each category; adding the things you feel you can't live without to the "Must Have" column and things that would be nice but aren't deal-breakers to the "Nice to Have" category.
 Your Realtor® can review this list with you and advise you on your options based on your budget and wish list.

 Are There Restrictions Where Single-Parents Can Purchase Homes in Charleston?